mohaEs/PyVisualField/README.md

 - vfprogression R package
 - visualFields R package

-Make sure to install them before installing this PyVisualFields package.
+Make sure to install them before installing this PyVisualFields package:

-Follow the steps provided in our guideline: [readme_Installation.md](readme_Installation.md)
+- If you want to create a seperate conda environment and install everything from scratch follow this guidline: [readme_Installation_conda.md](readme_Installation_conda.md) or these videos:

-If you want to create a seperate conda environment and install everything from scratch follow this guidline: [readme_Installation_conda.md](readme_Installation_conda.md) or these videos:
+- If you have your preinstalled R or rpy2, follow the steps provided in our guideline: [readme_Installation.md](readme_Installation.md)